epfl-dcsl/miralis-sosp25-artifact/README.md

 To enforce isolation between the firmware and other parts of the system, we can compile Miralis with policy modules.
 The paper describes three isolation policies:
 - The sandbox policy, which protects the OS from the firmware
-- The keystone policy, which can create enclabes protected from both the OS and the firmware.
+- The keystone policy, which can create enclaves protected from both the OS and the firmware.
   Our implementation is a re-write of the [original Keystone security monitor](https://github.com/keystone-enclave/keystone) as a Miralis policy module.
 - The ACE policy.
-  Our implementation if a port of the [ACE security monitor](https://github.com/IBM/ACE-RISCV), and maintain in a [separate repository](https://github.com/epfl-dcsl/miralis-ace) to reduce the maintenance burden.
+  Our implementation if a port of the [ACE security monitor](https://github.com/IBM/ACE-RISCV), and lives in a [separate repository](https://github.com/epfl-dcsl/miralis-ace) to reduce the maintenance burden.

+For the artifact evaluation we propose to test the sandbox and keystone policies.
+The ACE policy requires a different setup and more computer time and storage, although we can provide instructions if desired.

-**1: Sandbox policy**
+**Sandbox policy**

 We propose to test the sandbox policy by running an off-the-shelf Ubuntu distribution.
 In this setup, the whole OS (kernel and all processes) are isolated from the firmware.